gefendioglu/C_Practices/02_Lesson/2_Constant_Literals.md

 /----------------------------------------------
 /----------------------------------------------

--**Example**: In C ++ language, an integer constant can be written directly in binary system.
+- **Example** : In C ++ language, an integer constant can be written directly in binary system.
 In C language, extension should be used for this.
 It is not a standard feature.

 ```cpp
 #define _CRT_SECURE_NO_WARNINGS